Bernadette Sembrano: Career at ABS-CBN

 –alongside Alex Santos), and host of Salamat Dok, Umagang Kay Ganda, and other ABS-CBN News programs.
 She later anchored the morning program Lingkod Kapamilya on DZMM (until 2020) and TeleRadyo until 2023.

 On August 3, 2015, she was named as the co-anchor of the weeknight edition of TV Patrol, which replaced Korina Sanchez, after a decade of being in the weekend edition of the said newscast.
 She later left Umagang Kay Ganda on October 2 to focus on her duties as a TV Patrol anchor.
 When DWPM Radyo 630 was launched on June 30, 2023 as the successor of DZMM, she began anchoring the public service radio program Tatak: Serbisyo alongside Winnie Cordero, marking her return to AM radio after three years.
 On July 1, 2024, she began anchoring Klinika 630 alongside Dr. Dennis Ngo until May 30, 2025, due to the relaunch of DZMM a day prior.

-She remains one of the more visible newscasters, television hosts, and correspondents of ABS-CBN News and Current Affairs.
+She is a newscaster, television host, and correspondent for ABS-CBN News and Current Affairs.